subfission/HostResolver/README.md

 # HostResolver
-Resolve host file list to IP addresses.
+Resolve host file list to cached and uncached IP addresses and scan for SPF records.

 Python 3.5 based